What Makes a Life Coaching Business Legal?

 A Word on Ethics

-Coaches have the freedom to make up their own rules and methodology the way they want to.
+Coaches are free to make up their own rules and methodology how they want to—for the most part.

-BUT, there are certain ethical guidelines that all coaches should be aware of, regardless of whether they are into health, business, or life coaching.
-The International Coaching Federation has a comprehensive summary of these ethical guidelines that you can find on their website under Code of Ethics.
+But, there are certain ethical guidelines that all coaches should be aware of, regardless of whether they are in health, business, or life coaching.
+The International Coaching Federation (ICF) has a comprehensive summary of these ethical guidelines on their website.

-So yes, you don’t need to be certified to be ethical and professional.
-You just need to do the right thing.
+You don’t need certification to be ethical and professional, but you must do the right thing.

 Registering Your Business

-When you start a coaching business, you have two options.
-You can either run your business solo or register a company that also allows you to hire a team.
+When starting a coaching business, you have two options.
+You can either run your business solo or register a company, allowing you to hire a team.

 [ Read: How to Start a Life Coaching Business in 7 Totally Achievable Steps]